NCDOT seeks input on draft 10-year transportation plan

-EDENTON, N.C. – The public is invited to learn more about and comment on the N.C.
+KINSTON, N.C. – People are invited to learn more about the N.C.
 Department of Transportation’s draft 10-year transportation plan for 2024-2033, called the State Transportation Improvement Program, or STIP.

-Over the next several weeks, each of the department’s 14 highway divisions will host week-long open houses during normal business hours.
-The sessions will serve as opportunities for people to review the funding and proposed schedules for projects in their area, ask questions of local NCDOT staff and submit comments.

-From Sept.
-19-23, during normal business hours, members of the public can visit the Division 1 Office at 113 Airport Drive in Edenton.
-The sessions will serve as opportunities for people to review the funding and proposed schedules for projects in their area, ask questions of local NCDOT staff and submit comments.

-The public can contact Division Planning Engineer Craig Midgett at (252) 482-1878 or by email via the department’s online portal to answer questions.
-Division 1 includes Bertie, Camden, Chowan, Currituck, Dare, Gates, Hertford, Hyde, Martin, Northampton, Pasquotank, Perquimans, Tyrrell and Washington counties.
+Highway Division 2, which is based in Kinston, will have office hours to answer questions and collect comments from the public about the funding and proposed construction schedule for any project in the draft 2024-2033 STIP.

+Len White, the division’s planning engineer, will be available to the public to talk about the draft STIP from Sept.
+26-30 from 8:30 a.m. until 4:30 p.m. at 2815 Rouse Road Extension.
+He also may be reached via 252-439-2804 or lenwhite@ncdot.gov.
+(Note: White will forward any questions or concerns about specific project proposals to the appropriate design team or project development manager.)

+Alternatively, people may submit their comments about the draft STIP online and may participate in an online survey to indicate which projects matter most to them.

 The department will provide auxiliary aids and services under the Americans with Disabilities Act for disabled persons who want to provide input.
-Anyone requiring special services should contact their local NCDOT division as early as possible so that arrangements can be made.
+Anyone requiring special services should contact White, who will help make arrangements.

-People who cannot attend the public comment sessions have the opportunity to submit comments online and participate in an online survey to indicate which projects matter most to them.
+The division covers highway projects in Beaufort, Carteret, Craven, Greene, Jones, Lenoir, Pamlico and Pitt counties.

-The department initially unveiled its proposed funding and construction plan in May and has revised the draft document to reflect new sources of revenue.
+The department initially unveiled its proposed funding and construction plan in May, then revised it in August to reflect new sources of revenue.

-The STIP is typically updated every two years.
-This draft plan, however, was developed under unique circumstances.
-Material and labor cost escalations led local, regional and state transportation planning partners to recommend, and the Board of Transportation to concur, with foregoing the usual process for prioritizing projects.
-Instead, they decided the new plan should be built from existing projects in the current (2020-29) STIP to the extent that funding allows, while giving planning organizations the opportunity to propose project swaps that meet the needs of their communities.

 The draft plan still adheres to the Strategic Transportation Investments law using the required data-driven process and input from local officials and the public.